What Happens If You Accidentally Disturb Asbestos?

 Seek professional advice

-Remember the fibres released are not visible and can remain airbourne!
+Remember the fibres released are not visible and can remain airborne!

 Thankfully the NHS states that asbestos-related illnesses are generally associated with long-term exposure, not one-off events.